IoannisVougias/DataAnalysisPortofolio/GlobalCovidCases/README.md

 ## Tools Used

-To conduct the analysis i used SQL Server Management Studio (SSMS) and SQL programming language
+To conduct the analysis i used SQL Server Management Studio (SSMS) and SQL programming language.

+I also used Excel and Tableau to make a dashboard. ~See Below

 ## Queries